olusinae/refugeehub/professional-proficiency.md

 Also, I do take notes at the meetings (most of the time or as required).
 Either in writing or audio recording.

-Here's an example of notes taken during a meeting:
+Here's an example of notes taken during some of the meetings:

 ![Meeting note](/assets/img/week 2-plan.jpg){:class="img-responsive"}